 Get a police report number – If the police responded, you will need a service or report number from the officer on the scene to request your police report later.

 Report the collision – You will want to notify your insurance company of the collision as soon as possible.
 Most insurance policies require immediate reporting or you may not be covered.

 Treat for any injuries – Seek treatment immediately for your injuries and contact a personal injury attorney if you were injured.
 Knowing your rights in regard to an injury is crucial to making sure you get proper payment from the insurance company.

 Are you in need of a Car Accident Attorney in the Dallas, Texas area?

 If you find yourself in a car accident, we can help.
-Call our office at 214-559-7202 or Contact Us Online to schedule your no charge consultation with one of our experienced car accident attorneys.
+Call our office at 214-559-7202 or Contact Us Online to schedule a consultation with one of our experienced car accident attorneys.